What are they?

 But I don't want to accept any cookies

 We hope that you're reassured by this explanation of what cookies we use and why we do so.
 If you do wish to block cookies from any sites, you can do so by changing your browser settings.
-Below are links to the appropriate pages for the most popular browsers.
+Here are links to the appropriate pages to tell you how to do this for the most popular browsers.

 More about cookies

-A quick search for "EU cookie directive" will return a bewildering number of results.
-Below are a few sites you may find useful.
-We're not experts and we're certainly not lawyers but we care about this stuff.
-After all, we use the internet too.
+A search for "EU cookie directive" will return an enormous number of results.
+Below are a few sites our website develops tell us they found useful in their research.
+They don't claim to be experts and are certainly not lawyers but do care about this stuff.
+After all, we all use the internet